-The SWAMP (Surface Water Ambient Monitoring Program), operated by the State Water Resources Control Board (SWRCB) in cooperation with RWB4 staff, monitors water quality in California's surface waters.
-The program collected Common Carp and Largemouth Bass from Santa Fe Dam Lake in 2007 to analyze DDTs, dieldrin, mercury, PBDEs, and PCBs, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
-Common Carp were also analyzed for selenium and Largemouth Bass were additionally analyzed for chlordanes.
+The SWAMP, operated by the State Water Resources Control Board (SWRCB) in cooperation with Regional Water Quality Control Board staff, monitors water quality in California's surface waters.
+As part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs, the program collected Largemouth Bass from Whiskeytown Lake in 2008 to analyze chlordanes, DDTs, dieldrin, mercury, PBDEs, PCBs, and selenium.
+(SWRCB, 2010).